DocTAG/doctag-core/README.md

 4. Download or clone the [doctag-core](https://github.com/DocTAG/doctag-core) repository.

+5. Open DocTAG_Dockerized/baseurl.txt file and put the baseURL of the server where DocTAG is deployed.
+If the server hosting MedTAG has the baseURL http://example.com/server/example/, specify this URL in place of the http://0.0.0.0:8000/ provided by default.

-5. Open the [DocTAG_Dockerized](https://github.com/DocTAG/doctag-core/tree/main/DocTAG_Dockerized) project folder and, on a new terminal session, type ```docker-compose up```.
+6. Open the [DocTAG_Dockerized](https://github.com/DocTAG/doctag-core/tree/main/DocTAG_Dockerized) project folder and, on a new terminal session, type ```docker-compose up```.
 After running the latter command the installation of DocTAG dependencies is performed and the following output will be generated:

    ![installation_process_output](./images/screen/process_output.png)

    **NOTE**: In Unix-like systems `docker-compose` should be run  without using `sudo` in a directory owned by the user.

-6. DocTAG installation has completed and you can access it on your browser at http://0.0.0.0:8000/.
+7. DocTAG installation has completed and you can access it on your browser at http://0.0.0.0:8000/.

 **NOTE**: If you want to shut down DocTAG, open a new terminal window and navigate to the project folder.
 Finally type `docker-compose down`